 It’s also Mister Rogers Day — or “Sweater Day,” an effort to get people everywhere to wear Rogers’ trademark cardigan in honor of the beloved children’s entertainer and his show, Mister Rogers’ Neighborhood.
 Rogers would have turned 89 this March 20.

 Generations of children grew up watching Mister Rogers’ Neighborhood from 1963 to 2001.
-Watch the show intro and see if that music (written by Rogers, by the way) brings back a wave of nostalgia.

 “He spoke to children like grown-ups, and helped them tackle topics such as anger, trust, honesty, courage and sadness,” Jonathan Merritt wrote in a posthumous profile of Rogers in The Atlantic.